 Third National Buddhist-Christian Dialogue, Nov.
 5, 2019

-The Guibord Center – Religion Inside Out continues to team with the National Council of Churches (NCC) to co-convene the NCC’s National Buddhist-Christian Dialogue, along with, Hsi Lai Temple, University of the West and Claremont School of Theology as the local co-conveners.
+The Guibord Center – Religion Inside Out continues to team with the National Council of Churches (NCC) to co-convene the NCC’s National Buddhist-Christian Dialogue.
+Serving as local co-conveners are Hsi Lai Temple, University of the West and Claremont School of Theology.

 The purpose of the dialogues is to create deep understanding and relationship between these two communities and their leaders.
 The ease with which people greeted one another is an indication of how well it is succeeding.
 Fo Guang Shan Hsi Lai Temple in Hacienda Heights extended its warm and generous hospitality as the monastics, known as venerables, welcomed the team into the exquisite space.